 How does ShortPixel Adaptive Images work?

-Every time one of your website's pages is loaded by one of your visitors, ShortPixel Adaptives Images analyzes its HTML/CSS and JS code and replaces each original image with the right-sized & optimized image.
+Every time one of the pages of your website is visited, ShortPixel Adaptives Images (SPAI) analyzes its code and replaces each original un-optimized image with the right-sized & optimized image.
 Each replaced image is served from the ShortPixel CDN.

-Unlike ShortPixel Image Optimizer, SPAI does not touch any of your files on your server; SPAI optimizes your images on-the-fly.
-This is the detailed process, all transparent to users:
+Unlike ShortPixel Image Optimizer, SPAI does not touch any of your files on your server; SPAI optimizes your images on-the-fly, which means that if you want to return to your original images, you can simply deactivate SPAI.
+This is the detailed process, completely transparent to all users:

-- A user loads a page containing images.
+- A user visits a page containing images.

-- While the page is loading, SPAI checks for any image URLs, for example:
+- While the page is loading, SPAI checks for any image URLs on the code, for example:

-After detecting an image URL, it downloads that image to ShortPixel's servers, optimizes it and stores it on our CDN.
-This step is done only the first time an image is accessed.
+After detecting an image URL, it sends that image to ShortPixel's servers, which optimize it and store it on our CDN.
+This step is done only the first time a specific image size is requested.

-Then, SPAI replaces the URL with a new one, which points to our CDN containing the optimized and scaled, right-sized image:
+Then, SPAI replaces the URL with a new one, which points to our CDN containing the optimized and properly sized image:

 Your page finishes loading and your images have been served from our fast CDN!